notgiven688/webminerpool/README.md

 The server should autodetect the certificate on startup and create a secure websocket.

+**Attention:** Most linux based systems have a (low) fixed limit of available file-descriptors configured ("ulimit").
+This can cause an unwanted upper limit for the users who can connect (typical 1000).
+You should change this limit if you want to have more connections.

 ### hash_cn

 The monero/aeon cryptonight hashing functions in C-code.
 With simple Makefiles (use the "make" command to compile) for use with gcc and emcc - the [emscripten](https://github.com/kripken/emscripten) webassembly compiler. *libhash* should be compiled so that the server can check hashes calculated by the user.